 - Enterprise Rent-A-Car: This company has Pennsylvania locations in major cities and small towns, as well as a variety of car models to choose from.
 Enterprise also offers special discounts for business travelers and other frequent customers.

-- Avis: Pennsylvania residents can use the Avis app to get access to convenient rentals all over the state.
+- Avis: Aliquippa residents can use the Avis app to get access to convenient rentals all over the state.
 Customers can take advantage of various deals and discounts that are available on their website and app.

 Top 4 Road Trips in Pennsylvania